AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/mobile-sdk-epc.md

 After you complete the SDK configuration for the Experience platform, add the SDK configuration to Commerce.

 1. To send Commerce event data to the Experience Platform via the SDK, you must provide an XDM schema in the application code.
-This schema must match the schema you [created](https://developer.adobe.com/client-sdks/documentation/getting-started/set-up-schemas-and-datasets/) when you configured the mobile SDK in the Experience Platform.
+This schema must match the schema [configured](https://developer.adobe.com/client-sdks/documentation/getting-started/set-up-schemas-and-datasets/) for the SDK in the Experience Platform.

 The following example shows how to track the `web.webpagedetails.pageViews` event and set the `identityMap` using the email field.